 Executive Management Team

-Tara is a Registered Intellectual Disability Nurse (RNID) and holds a Bachelor of Nursing Degree.
-She is also a Registered Nurse Prescriber (RCSI), has completed a Masters in Nursing Practice at Dublin City University, and holds diplomas in First Line Management and Psychology (Maynooth University).
+A Registered Intellectual Disability Nurse (RNID), Tara holds a Bachelor of Nursing degree and is a Registered Nurse Prescriber through the Royal College of Surgeons in Ireland (RCSI).
+She also holds a Master's in Nursing Practice from Dublin City University, Diplomas in First Line Management and Psychology from Maynooth University, and a Higher Diploma in Healthcare Economics.

-Since May 2022, she has served as Director of Access, Integration & Clinical Services, overseeing ICT, Adult Clinical Management Team, Project Management, Adult Residential & Day Service Waitlists, Communications, the School Leavers process, and FOI/GDPR.
+Tara joined St. Michael's House's Quality and Safety Department, where she played a key role in strengthening quality improvement, governance and risk management across the organisation.
+She was subsequently appointed Director of Access, Integration & Adult Clinical Services, with responsibility for ICT, the Adult Clinical Management Team, Project Management, Adult Residential and Day Service Waitlists, Communications, the School Leavers process and FOI/GDPR.

 Conor Kenny Director of Adult Services (Service Area 1)